 Genetics of a Black Doodle

 Goldendoodles with a golden coat are much more common than any other color of coat, but that does not mean that there is no way to make different coat colors more available.
-Black Goldendoodles have a very rare coat color, but breeders have figured out how the black coat is able to come out in their genetics.
+Goldendoodles with a black coat color are very rare, but breeders have figured out how the black coat is able to come out in their genetics.

-This way, the recessive black coat gene will be passed along to the puppies for certain.
-For the second generation, one of the Goldendoodle puppies should be bred with another black poodle.
-This makes the ratio of genes 75% poodle to 25% golden retriever.
+This way, the recessive black gene will be passed along to the puppies for certain.
+For the second generation, one of the Goldendoodle puppies should be bred with another black Poodle.
+This makes the ratio of genes 75% Poodle to 25% Golden Retriever.